Ban on Catalan leader condemned as 'disproportionate'

 Last year, the Spanish Supreme Court sentenced nine Catalan politicians and activists to jail over their role in the 2017 independence bid.

-"The ruling against president Torra is unfair and disproportionate in an EU country that should act according to the rule of law," said the representative of the Catalonian government to the EU, Meritxell Serret, describing the sentence as a "democratic scandal".
+"The ruling against president Torra is unfair and disproportionate in an EU country that should act according to the rule of law," said the separatist representative of the Catalonian government to the EU, Meritxell Serret, describing the sentence as a "democratic scandal".

 "We need to bring this conflict back to the political arena from where never should have left," she told this website.